PSH-ZW/psi-anaytics/Readme.md

 ###Overview
 This project is used for flattening the hierarchical tables in openMRS(mysql DB) to an analytics DB(postgres).
-The data from the analytics DB will be used for syncing with DHIS2.
-We will be flattening data from `patient` (and related tables like person, person_address, person_attributes etc.), `obs` and `program_enrollment` tables in openmrs database.
+ We will be flattening data from `patient` (and related tables like person, person_address, person_attributes etc.), `obs` and `program_enrollment` tables in openmrs database to analytics DB.
+The data from the analytics DB will be used for syncing to DHIS2.

 ####Program Flow